 In fact, experts claim that the gold investing madness may just be getting started.

-And that's why we partnered with the highest rated gold company, Goldco.
+And that's why we partnered with the highest-rated gold company, Goldco.

 They have over 5,000 five-star reviews from tens of thousands of happy customers who diversify their savings with gold and silver.

-Just call 85515 gold for free IRA fees.
+Just call 855-815-GOLD for free IRA fees.

 Bonus silver, free gold and silver info kit.

-So you should not wait around join the tens of thousands of people who've already joined the gold rush and diversified their savings with gold and silver.
+Join the tens of thousands of people who have already joined the gold rush and diversified their savings with gold and silver.

-Call 85515 gold now.
+Call 855-815-GOLD now.

-Last year this preceding everything that's been going on more recently across college campuses.
+This is preceding everything that's been going on more recently across college campuses.

 And we also saw that the rise has been largest with the youngest generations.